 - Disconnect from tech: These days, we rarely (if ever) get a break from the inundation of technology.
 But going offline has so many benefits, beyond just reducing stress.
 It can positively impact our physical and mental health as well.
 You don’t have to stop cold turkey—try to take small breaks here and there.
-That way we can all try to stop sucking on our phones like pacifiers 24/7.

 - Connect with real humans: Now that you’ve put down your phone, at least momentarily, consider connecting with humans in real life.
 Connection with others (when done in a healthy way) has been found to offer numerous benefits beyond reducing stress.
-It can enhance quality of life altogether.
+It can enhance your quality of life altogether.
 What more could you ask for?